openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgwdeu111_0_0.md

 4 – Key pressed 3 times

 8 – Key hold down and key released
-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 0 to 15 -:

 | Value  | Description |
 |--------|-------------|